AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is Minimum Coverage Enough?

-While New York’s car insurance requirements are extensive compared to other states, they’re not enough to protect you in the event of an at-fault car accident or another incident that causes damage.
-Ideally, you should have liability limits of up to $500,000, plus collision and comprehensive coverage to cover damages to your own car, not just the other party’s.
+While New York’s car insurance requirements are extensive compared to other states, they may not be enough to protect you in the event of an at-fault car accident or another incident that causes damage.
+If possible, buy liability limits of up to 100/300/100, plus collision and comprehensive coverage to cover damages to your own car, not just the other party’s.

 If you cause an accident, collision coverage pays for your car’s repairs up to its actual market value (AMV).
 Or, if forces other than collisions damage your car (such as theft, vandalism or hail), comprehensive coverage also pays up to the AMV.
 If you only carry the minimum coverage the state requires, you would cover any property damages out of pocket.